xavierfoucrier/instacam/DOCUMENTATION.md

 #### invert
 Type: `Number`
 Default: `0`
-Minimum: `0` or `0%`
+Minimum: `0`
-Maximum: `1` or `100%`
+Maximum: `1`

 The invert option **inverts the samples** in the viewport.
-A value of 100% is completely inverted.
-A value of 0% leaves the viewport unchanged.
-Values between 0% and 100% are linear multipliers on the effect.
+A value of 1 is completely inverted.
+A value of 0 leaves the viewport unchanged.
+Values between 0 and 1 are linear multipliers on the effect.
 If omitted, the CSS filter won't be applied.

 #### grayscale
 Type: `Number`
 Default: `0`
-Minimum: `0` or `0%`
+Minimum: `0`
-Maximum: `1` or `100%`
+Maximum: `1`

 The grayscale option **converts the viewport to grayscale**.
-A value of 100% is completely grayscale.
-A value of 0% leaves the viewport unchanged.
-Values between 0% and 100% are linear multipliers on the effect.
+A value of 1 is completely grayscale.
+A value of 0 leaves the viewport unchanged.
+Values between 0 and 1 are linear multipliers on the effect.
 If omitted, the CSS filter won't be applied.

 #### sepia
 Type: `Number`
 Default: `0`
-Minimum: `0` or `0%`
+Minimum: `0`
-Maximum: `1` or `100%`
+Maximum: `1`

 The sepia option **converts the viewport to sepia**.
-A value of 100% is completely sepia.
+A value of 1 is completely sepia.
 A value of 0 leaves the viewport unchanged.
-Values between 0% and 100% are linear multipliers on the effect.
+Values between 0 and 1 are linear multipliers on the effect.
 If omitted, the CSS filter won't be applied.

 #### blur
 Type: `Number`